Sister of deceased Battlement Mesa man who went missing seeks closure

 ‘CLOSURE’

 Closure is a prevalent word in Loya’s life at the moment.
-First she sought closure when her brother went missing.
+First, she sought closure when her brother went missing.
 When his body was unfortunately discovered, that gap was initially filled.

 “I wanted closure because I didn’t know where my brother was,” she said.
 “I was like a chicken with its head cut off, putting up posters.”